Skip to main content

 libSQL / Turso Connections

-TablePro supports libSQL and Turso databases via the Hrana HTTP protocol.
-Works with Turso cloud databases and self-hosted sqld instances.
+TablePro supports libSQL and Turso databases in two modes: remote connections via the Hrana HTTP protocol (Turso cloud databases and self-hosted sqld instances) and local libSQL database files opened directly from disk.

 Install Plugin